dodona-edu/dodona-edu.github.io/nl/guides/creating-a-judge/README.md

 - An `Annotation` object consists of:

   - `row`, a zero-based index indicating the annotated line (start).
-  - An optional `column`, a zero-based index indicating the annotated character on `row`.
+  - An optional `column`, a zero-based index indicating the starting character to mark in the first `row`.
+When undefined all rows will be marked completely.
   - `text`, a string containing the annotation
   - `type`, the severity of the annotation, either `"info"`, `"warning"` or `"error"`.
-  - An optional `rows`, a zero-based index indicating the end of the annotation span.
+  - An optional `rows`, the amount rows that should be marked.
+This should be at least `1`.
+The default value is `1`.
-  - An optional `columns`, a zero-based index indicating the end of the annotation span.
+  - An optional `columns`, a zero-based index indicating the amount of characters to mark in the last `row`.
+The default value is `0`, which will put a marker before the `column` character.

 - A `Message` object is either a plain string or consists of: